Veer56/TastesofthePast/README.md

 This is a free and open software and can be found on *Laurence Antony's Website*: https://www.laurenceanthony.net/software/antconc/

 ## License
-For license information see the LICENSE.md
+For license information see LICENSE.md